-The Nazca Lines, which were made a UNESCO World Heritage Site in 1994, are best seen on a Nazca Lines flightseeing tour because the mysterious man-made figures and designs are so big that you need get high above them to see the whole picture.
-However, there are a bunch of ways to explore the Nazca Lines on the ground too.
+The Nazca Lines, which were made a UNESCO World Heritage site in 1994, are best seen on a Nazca Lines flightseeing tour because the mysterious man-made figures and designs are so big that you need get high above them to see the whole picture.
+However, there are a bunch of ways to explore the Nazca Lines (spelled Nasca in Peru) on the ground too.

 Exploring the Nazca Lines on the ground